Chronic Fatigue Syndrome / Myalgic Encephalopathy (CFS / ME) may not be what you think!

 Could there be anyone with a “chronic fatigue” issue not related to hypothyroidism and/or adrenal problems, or the above?

 Yes!
 For example, in 2015 and after being optimally treated on NDT for nearly 13 years, Janie Bowthorpe noticed that while detoxing high copper levels, she was far more deeply fatigued that others reported from detoxing a heavy metal.
 Why was that?
-She found her answer via Organics Acid Test—she has an inefficient energy metabolism issue in her Citric Acid / Krebs cycle, probably inherited. i.e. the energy it took to detox was more than her inefficient energy-producing system could handle.
+She found her answer via Organics Acid Test—she has an inefficient energy metabolism issue in her Citric Acid / Krebs cycle, probably inherited.
+Her body also seemed to stop making CoQ10, i.e. the energy it took to detox was more than her inefficient energy-producing system could handle.
 You can read about it here.
 A mitochondrial issue can cause fatigue unrelated to hypothyroidism.

 One could have chronic fatigue from Lyme disease, or viral issues, or liver problems, or Addison’s disease..the list can go on.